 Frequent or heavy alcohol use can increase these effects, especially the impact on mood, and the ability to cope with tough times.

 Short term effects

-Alcohol can impact on your physical health in a number of ways.
-Short term effects include:
+Alcohol can impact your physical health in a number of ways.
+Short-term effects include:

 Difficulty getting motivated.

 Liver disease as well as different kinds of cancers.

 If you’re pregnant, drinking alcohol can lead to serious health problems for both you and the baby.

 While the experience of a hangover is never pleasant, a hangover can affect a person's body in multiple ways.
 While everyone's bodies are different and may react to a hangover in varying ways, some of the common symptoms include:

 Dry mouth and eyes